 Each province in Canada regulates various forms of gambling, none have uniform standards.
 Therefore, specific regions may outlaw one form of gambling like lotteries but another, perhaps a neighboring province, may offer them.
 This means local governments must tightly control gaming enforcement, criminal codes, and operating limits.
 Thirteen Canadian provinces regulate some form of gaming or wagering.

 There are four major Criminal Codes which regulate how a player or operator can and cannot act.
 These Criminal Codes essentially prohibit the operation of an illegal establishment whether for gaming or bookmaking, as well as, forbidding fraud and cheating.
 Nonetheless, various other Criminal Codes exist to limit gaming in some ways such as single-game wagering in Criminal Code 207.

-How Do these Laws Affect Online Gambling?
+How Do these Laws Affect Online Gambling in Canada?